tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 * EUF-CMA : Dilithium, Falcon all provide EUF-CMA security.
 EUF-CMA (Existential Unforgeability under Chosen Message Attack) is a security notion for digital signature schemes.
 It guarantees that an adversary, even with access to a signing oracle, cannot forge a valid signature for an unknown message.
 EUF-CMA provides strong protection against forgery attacks, ensuring the integrity and authenticity of digital signatures by preventing unauthorized modifications or fraudulent signatures.

-## Where can different types of PQC signatures be used

-(HBS vs Lattice signatures: when each is appropriate.)

-(Guidance for managing state of XMSS / LMS.
-Tree-splitting at keygen time, synchronous state management, any other tricks that are worth documenting.
-Including when it’s just too complicated to even attempt, like a 30 year signing key where you don’t know at keygen time how many backup copies you’ll need over its lifetime and flips to backup may happen without warning.)

-## Details of FALCON, Dilithium and SPHINCS+
+## Details of FALCON, Dilithium, and SPHINCS+

 Dilithium [Dilithium] is a digital signature algorithm (part of the CRYSTALS suite) based on the hardness lattice problems over module lattices (i.e., the Module Learning with Errors problem(MLWE)).
 The design of the algorithm is based on Fiat Shamir with Abort method that leverages rejection sampling to render lattice based FS schemes compact and secure.
 Additionally, Dilithium offers both deterministic and randomized signing.
 Security properties of Dilithium are discussed in Section 9 of {{?I-D.ietf-lamps-dilithium-certificates}}.

 Falcon [Falcon] is based on the GPV hash-and-sign lattice-based signature framework introduced by Gentry, Peikert and Vaikuntanathan, which is a framework that requires a class of lattices and a trapdoor sampler technique.

 The main design principle of Falcon is compactness, i.e. it was designed in a way that achieves minimal total memory bandwidth requirement (the sum of the signature size plus the public key size).
 This is possible due to the compactness of NTRU lattices.
 Falcon also offers very efficient signing and verification procedures.
 The main potential downsides of Falcon refer to the non-triviality of its algorithms and the need for floating point arithmetic support.

 Access to a robust floating-point stack in Falcon is essential for accurate, efficient, and secure execution of the mathematical computations involved in the scheme.
 It helps maintain precision, supports error correction techniques, and contributes to the overall reliability and performance of Falcon's cryptographic operations.

 The performance characteristics of Dilithium and Falcon may differ based on the specific implementation and hardware platform.
 Generally, Dilithium is known for its relatively fast signature generation, while Falcon can provide more efficient signature verification.
 The choice may depend on whether the application requires more frequent signature generation or signature verification.
+For further clarity, please refer to the tables in sections {{RecSecurity}} and {{Comparisons}}.

 Sphincs+ utilizes the concept of stateless hash-based signatures, where each signature is unique and unrelated to any previous signature (as discussed in {{hash-based}}).
 This property eliminates the need for maintaining state information during the signing process.
 Other hash-based signature algorithms are stateful, including HSS/LMS {{!RFC8554}} and XMSS {{!RFC8391}}.
 SPHINCS+ offers three security levels.
-The parameters for each of the security levels are chosen to provide 128 bits of security, 192 bits of security, and 256 bits of security.
+The parameters for each of the security levels were chosen to provide 128 bits of security, 192 bits of security, and 256 bits of security.
+Sphincs+ offers smaller key sizes, larger signature sizes, slower signature generation, and slower verification when compared to Dilithium and Falcon.
+Hence, when one wants to choose an algorithm which offers significantly smaller private and public key sizes, Sphincs+ provides a better solution.

 ## Hash-then-Sign Versus Sign-then-Hash